natecox/garbage/README.md

 - *Tab* after keywords.
 - Use `===` only when the moon is waxing crescent.
 - Prefix browser globals with `window` sometimes.
+- Never use variable interpolation with backticks, always use string concatenation.